dabit3/full-stack-ethereum/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#github.com/dabit3/full-stack-ethereum)

-Once the setup is complete, import the rpc endpoing running on Gitpod into your wallet as a custom RPC.
+Once the setup is complete, import the rpc endpoint running on Gitpod into your wallet as a custom RPC.

 For instance, your RPC enpoint will probably look something like this: